josephm1/Safe-API-Doc/index.md

 TODO: Needs to be verified

-Immutable Data holds a single value.
-Its size is only limited by the current Test Network/Alpha 2 restrictions or when the network is fully released the amount of SAFE Coin you have.

-Immutable Data can be stored as: asymmetric encryption (Two people, email) symmetric encryption (one person, private files), and plaintext (websites).

-Immutable Data is retrieved with a Data Map Address.
-A Data Map Address is the 32 length hash of a particular Immutable Data file content.

-Since the Immutable Data's address is also a hash of its file content the file cannot be changed in any way and must remain static unlike Mutable Data.
+The Immutable Data’s address on the network is derived from the hash of its file content.
+This means the file cannot be edited in any way after it has been uploaded as any change to the file would alter the hash.

+Immutable Data holds a single value and is also limited to 1 MB.
+It is possible to store files larger than 1 MB by splitting up the file into chunks with those chunks stored as separate Immutable Data entities.
+They can then be retrieved using a data map which can keep track of the Immutable Data’s addresses on the network.

+Immutable Data can be stored as:

+* Plain - Data will not be encrypted.
+* Symmetric - Data is encrypted with a symmetric key.
+* Asymmetric - Data is encrypted using a key pair.

 ### Cipher Opt